MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-client-install-linux.md

 This section walks you through an R Client 3.3.3 deployment using the `install.sh` script.
 Under these instructions, your installation includes the ability to use the RevoScalerR and MicrosoftML packages.

+1. Log in as root or a user with super user privileges (`sudo su`).
+The following instructions assume root install.

 1. Get the zipped installer file from http://aka.ms/rclientlinux. <br>
    Download the software to a writable directory, such as **/tmp**.

+1. Switch to the **/tmp** directory (assuming it's the download location).

 1. Unpack the distribution and run the installation script.

-   The distribution includes one installer for Microsoft R Client.
-For a gzipped TAR file, you should unpack the file as follows (be sure you have downloaded the file to a writable directory, such as **/tmp**):

-1. Log in as root or a user with super user privileges (`sudo su`).
-The following instructions assume user privileges with the sudo override.

-1. Switch to the **/tmp** directory (assuming it's the download location).

 1. Unpack the file:
    `[tmp] $ tar zxvf microsoft-r-client-3.3.3.tar.gz`